 Whether one is the victim or witness, one should report a crime or suspicious activity or any other emergency on campus.

-To report a crime or emergency call: (a) 911 (b) College Police Department: (251) 202-1239 (c) Thomasville Police Department: (334) 636-2174 .
-Building Security: The buildings at the Thomasville Campus will be secured as soon as possible after the office closes or after the last class of the day.
+(b) College Police Department: (251) 202-1239 (c) Thomasville Police Department: (334) 636-2174.
+Building Security: The buildings at the Thomasville

+Campus will be secured as soon as possible after the office closes or after the last class of the day.